 Realtime functionality forms an integral part of the ‘live’ collaborative and experience-based learning environment the app creates, enabling continuous feedback and interaction.
 Realtime features allow students to contribute to a presentation by submitting votes, ideas and answers to questions (through internet or text) which in turn help shape the lesson - as it happens.
 Settings make it possible to show presentation interfaces - including slides, questions and polls - on participant devices in real time.

-Teachers also use realtime functionality to send new questions to participants, and to synchronise changes to questions and events across all connected devices.
+Teachers also use realtime functionality to send new questions to participants, and to synchronize changes to questions and events across all connected devices.
 A teacher can get live feedback about the impact of their teaching.
 For example, when the ‘confusion mode’ is activated, the teacher can see the proportion of students who are ‘lost’, engaged or disengaged.
 Similarly the “session compare” functions allow a teacher to measure - and show - how performance in their classrooms have improved from one session to the next.

 Founded in 2015, Wooclap’s offering took off quickly.
 In less than three years the app had more than 80,000 teachers regularly using the app to interact with classes of various sizes (from 10 and to several thousands students).
 The amount of data being exchanged put considerable strain on Wooclap’s WebSocket servers and the engineering teams running them.
 Some courses are streamed across the world and a single lecture can have several thousands participants at once, generating 20m+ messages over a few hours and 20k+ messages / seconds at times.